Steve Cohen (politician): TVA recommendations

 Cohen recommended Bishop William Graves, V. Lynn Evans, and Ron Walter for the Board of Directors at the Tennessee Valley Authority.
 All three were nominated by President Obama and confirmed by the Senate.
 They are the only African-Americans on the TVA Board.
 Evans and Walter, both from Shelby County, represent the only time two residents of Shelby County have been on the TVA Board simultaneously.

 U.S. Attorney

 Cohen recommended Ed Stanton III to President Obama as U.S. Attorney for Tennessee's Western District.
 Stanton was confirmed in August 2010.

 Votes

 Cohen has sponsored 16 bills since January 4, 2007, of which 13 died in committee and two were enacted.
 He has co-sponsored 762 bills during the same period.

-Main Street to Main Street Multi-Modal Connector Project
+Big River Crossing

-Cohen announced in 2012 that Memphis is to be awarded a $15 million TIGER IV Grant for the Main Street to Main Street Multi-Modal Connector Project.
-The project will add a dedicated sidewalk to the Harahan Bridge connecting Tennessee to Arkansas, allowing people to walk, run, or bicycle over the Mississippi River.
-The project has drawn praise from many in the business community, including FedEx founder Fred Smith.
+Cohen announced in 2012 that Memphis was to be awarded a $15 million TIGER IV Grant for the Main Street to Main Street Multi-Modal Connector Project.
+The project added a dedicated sidewalk to the Harahan Bridge connecting Tennessee to Arkansas, allowing people to walk or bicycle over the Mississippi River.
+The project drew praise from many in the business community, including FedEx founder Fred Smith.
+Construction of the walkway, which was named the Big River Crossing was completed in 2016.